 Before upgrading your RAM it is important to go with the RAM your motherboard recommends to avoid unwanted system errors.

 Those are the important parts when it comes to being able to stream with a computer.
 You can check my stream at http://twitch.tv/adapt1vegamer for my exact PC specs.
-I am currently in the process of building a dedicated streaming PC and will update this article as well as my twitch page with the specs.

 Recommended Internet Connection for Streaming